 Negative online reviews have become a force to be reckoned with, especially for businesses in the medical profession.
-Negative reviews not only damage a doctor’s reputation but can also keep your practice from growing.
+Negative reviews for physicians not only damage the doctor’s reputation but can also keep your practice from growing.
+While your firm should certainly encourage positive feedback, some negative reviews are simply unfair and will need to be dealt with.
 Recent survey results show approximately 72 percent of patients turn to online reviews as a first step when searching for a new doctor.
 Under these conditions, you can’t afford to ignore bad reviews.

-As you likely know by now, patient complaints can involve any number of different scenarios, so it helps to have an arsenal of approaches to work with when responding to negative reviews.
+As you likely know by now, negative reviews from patients can involve any number of different scenarios, so it helps to have an arsenal of approaches to work with when responding to negative reviews.
 In this respect, knowing how to deal with negative reviews in transparent ways can keep your reputation from going up in flames.

 Once upon a time, patients had limited access to medical information, leaving them with little recourse but to blindly trust the authority of doctors.
 The Internet has changed all that.
 Patients are doing their research and, as a result, have taken an active role in their healthcare.
 These conditions alone have increased the need for transparency in the doctor-patient relationship.